-TaxBit has three subscription plans: Basic, Plus and Pro.
+TaxBit price includes three subscription plans: Basic, Plus, and Pro.

 Basic Plan – This plan comes in at $50 for the year and provides subscribers with a tax reporting service for 250 transactions and ten exchanges/wallets.
 The basic plan allows its users to download only one tax form.

 Plus Plan – This plan has a price tag of $175 per year and allows 2,500 transactions and unlimited exchanges or wallets.
 Subscribers of the Plus plan can download all tax forms from 2014 to 2019.

 Pro Plan – The third plan is for the “Pro” account which runs $500 a year.
 This plan lets users process 25,000 transactions from unlimited data sources.
 It’s also important to note that subscribers have access to tax forms from 2014 to date and are eligible for a CPA audit.